Self-Guided Walking Tour in Bad Ischl

 3. 3

-Kongress & Theaterhaus in Bad Ischl, stop 3 on the self-guided walking tour
+Kongress & Theaterhaus (Kongress & Theaterhaus Bad Ischl), stop 3 on the self-guided walking tour

 Leaving the park and crossing toward the river, the Kongress & Theaterhaus rises in full Kaiserzeit style.
 It was built between 1873 and 1875 as the town's Kurhaus, the place where the court and its thousands of visiting guests held concerts and balls.
 A fire gutted it in 1965 and only the theatre hall survived, but the town rebuilt it almost identically, so what you see keeps the original imperial flair.
 Today it hosts the Lehár Festival every summer, the operetta event the town is known for.
 Lobby access is free, open Monday to Thursday 9:00 AM to 3:00 PM, so you can step inside and see the hall if a rehearsal is not running.
 If you are visiting in July or August, check the festival programme before you arrive: a ticket here is the best evening you can have in Bad Ischl.